some-natalie/some-natalie/_tabs/speaking.md

   1. [Identity is hard](../blog/git-identity) to demonstrate, especially distributed
   1. [Tips for auditing changes in git](../blog/git-what-changed) - some common ways to not prove what happened and other weird conversations
   1. [Time is meaningless](../blog/git-time) and other terrible misunderstandings about how git understands time
+  1. [Where to set compliance controls](../blog/git-compliance-controls) in regulated software developed in git repositories

 ### A Gentle Intro to Container Escapes and No-Clump Gravy